-At some point in the not so distant future History will turn the page to kickoff a new chapter in humanity’s story and begin writing about change as robotics, automation and artificial intelligence take over the vast majority of available jobs.
+At some point in the not so distant future History will turn the page again and kick off a new chapter in humanity’s story awhere robotics, automation and artificial intelligence take over the vast majority of available jobs.
 Billions of people will be rendered useless.
 How will humanity respond to this?
 Do we become the gluttonous society seen in Pixar’s highly-rated, animated film Wall-E, or a university society free to pursue intellectual and creative interests without limitation, or perhaps we’ll just settle for the regimented dystopia of the 1927 film, Metropolis, with the haves and have nots?

 It’s unfortunate that History needs great human suffering before it begins writing about change.
 And actually, that might be Trump’s masterplan after all, to completely fail in his presidency.
 It would be the first instance a President carries hope for the future, for only a catastrophic political failure at this sublime moment in time could force a stupendous political-social-economic revolution the world has never known before.
 If this is indeed Trump’s ingeniously devised conspiracy, wow, just wow.